 Optional configuration file, that could be also handled as shell script.
 If is not presented, emptty shows selection of installed desktops.

-Selects, which environment should be defined for following command.
+ENVIRONMENT Selects, which environment should be defined for following command.
 Possible values are “xorg” and “wayland”, “xorg” is default.

-Defines command to start Desktop Environment/Window Manager.
+COMMAND Defines command to start Desktop Environment/Window Manager.
 This value does not need to be defined, if .emptty file is presented as shell script (with shebang at the start and execution permissions).

-Defines locale for logged user, has higher priority than LANG from global configuration
+LANG Defines locale for logged user, has higher priority than LANG from global configuration

 Build dependencies